 (d) Time spent on a job assigned to the student or obtained for the student by the school as an integral part of the student's program of study may also be considered as a portion of the course of study.
 However, a qualified child who is attending school as part of a job at the request of the employer who pays the individual while attending is not eligible for extended survivor benefits.

-(G) If physical or mental incompetency of a spouse or parent of a deceased member has not been determined by a court, physical or mental incompetency shall be determined for the purposes of division (A) of section 3307.66 of the Revised Code and this rule as follows:
+(G) If physical or mental incompetency of a spouse or parent of a deceased member has not been determined by a court at the time of the application for benefits under section 3307.66 of the Revised Code, physical or mental incompetency shall be determined for the purposes of division (A) of section 3307.66 of the Revised Code and this rule as follows:

 (1) The determination of "physical or mental incompetency" shall be made by the chair of the medical review board by confirming that the spouse or parent has been continuously, since the member's date of death, incapable of earning a living because of a physically or mentally disabling condition.
 As used in paragraph (G) of this rule, "incapable of earning a living" means that the spouse or parent is incapable of earning annually at least the federal minimum wage as of January first of the current year multiplied by two thousand eighty hours, increased by fifty per cent, and rounded to the nearest thousand dollars.
 Each spouse or parent shall provide the retirement system with information and documentation requested by the retirement system to verify earnings.
 Such requested information and documentation may include copies of federal income tax returns and the most recent annual social security earnings statement.
 Once a spouse or parent is no longer "incapable of earning a living", the spouse or parent cannot meet the definition of qualified spouse or qualified parent for physical or mental incompetency in the future.